kgrandemange/rxjs-coding-game-sii/README.md

 ## Preconfigured AI

-You can run a preconfigured AI to help you to test you AI
+You can run a preconfigured AI to help you to test your AI

 ### OnlyHit